gilligan-ees-3310-2020/lab-03-assignment/README.md

 * In your local repository, answer the exercises in the template `lab-03-exercises.Rmd`.
 * When you are done, knit your `.Rmd` files into PDF files.
-* Use git to commit your changes (including the edits to the `.Rmd` files and the new PDF files) to your local git repository.
+* Use git to stage your changed files (including the edits to the `.Rmd` files and the new Word or PDF files) and then commit the changes to your local git repository.
 * Push the changes from your local git repository to github.

   The last changes that you push before the due date